 3. I recently wrote the examination, when can I have my results?

-While the results are posted in the “News and Publications” section of our website as soon as they are available from the Testing Agency, the NDHCB has up to six weeks from the day you wrote the NDHCE to deliver examination results and all the supporting documents (typically the results are mailed out within two weeks after they are posted on the Web).
+While the results are posted in the “Exam Results” section of our website as soon as they are available from the Testing Agency, the NDHCB has up to six weeks from the day you wrote the NDHCE to deliver examination results and all the supporting documents (typically the results are mailed out within two weeks after they are posted on the Web).
 We cannot respond to telephone calls asking when they will be sent, we can only say that they will be mailed out as soon as possible.

 4. If I pay extra money can I have my NDHCE results couriered to me?

 Yes!
 Passing results and the certificate can be sent by priority courier service at a cost of $40.00 + tax.
 They will however be couriered at the same time as the mailed-out results.
 Contact the NDHCB for more info and to arrange payment.
 Failing results are sent by email.

 5. I am a Dentist in my country and I want to practice dental hygiene in Canada, what must I do to be eligible to write the examination?

 The NDHCB can only evaluate graduates of dental hygiene programs and does not evaluate individuals who have graduated from other Oral Health-related programs even if some dental hygiene education component was taught during these programs.

 6. What does a "notarized copy" mean?

 Notarized means that you take the original of the requested document to an individual who is able to notarize documents (lawyer, notary, commissioner of oath).
 That individual will take your original, make a copy of it and then stamp it with a special stamp that indicates that the document has been notarized and is a true copy of the original.
 You may find a list of notaries in the yellow pages of the phone book or seek out a lawyer to provide the service or you can go to City Hall and have a commissioner of oath provide the service.